ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models

-\textbf{Physical Concept Grounding.} For evaluating physical concept grounding capabilities, we utilize the PhysObjects dataset~\cite{gao2023physically}.
+We utilize the PhysObjects Dataset~\cite{gao2023physically} to evaluate physical concept grounding capabilities.
 We benchmark \texttt{ManipVQA} against PG-InstructBLIP~\cite{gao2023physically}, a fine-tuned version of InstructBLIP on PhysObjects, and the latest and most advanced MLLM, GPT-4V.
 Due to the limited localization capacity of GPT-4V, we pair it with Set-of-Mark~\cite{yang2023set}, where bounding boxes and index numbers are explicitly annotated on the target objects within the input images.